 Food access is important due to its impact on public health outcomes.
 This webinar will discuss a recent MassDOT study on measuring food access to improve public health.
 The study used a metric for food access which was based on the square footage of supermarkets that can be reached within 10 minutes travel time walking, biking, or driving, and within 30 minutes travel time by walk/transit.
 An equity analysis using Lorenz curves showed that food access is most equitable by driving, and there are significant inequities for people that do not have access to a car.
 A regression analysis using the gradient boosted model, a machine learning method, found gaps in food access for each transportation mode while controlling for community characteristics.
 The residuals of the model revealed which communities have the lowest food access relative to other similar communities within the state, and found food access gaps in urban, suburban, and rural communities.
 Finally, focus groups with representatives of community organizations revealed the complex ways that transportation and socioeconomic factors interact to affect food accessibility.
 This research provides a quantitative method to identify gaps in food access and insights for where policy interventions would be valuable for improving food access.

-Panelists: Dr. Eleni Christofa & Dr. Eric Gonzales, UMass Amherst; Derek Krevat, MassDOT
+Panelists: Dr. Eleni Christofa & Dr. Eric Gonzales, Associate Professors, UMass Amherst; and Derek Krevat, Manager of MPO Activities, MassDOT

 Using Mycofiltration Treatment for Stormwater Management